 There is too much hate and hurt in this world.
-Make someone feel good about themselves should be the focus of your words coming out of your mouth or on your keyboard.
-Hiding behind a keyboard saying whatever they wanted to people they did not even know.
+Making someone feel good about themselves should be the focus of your words coming out of your mouth or on your keyboard.
+Hiding behind a keyboard, saying whatever they wanted to people they did not even know.
 Potentially hurting them for life with an unwarranted comment.

 If you do not have something nice to say, do not say it.
 If you’d like to say something, point out something positive and make that person feel good.
 The positive comment will likely allow you to feel good too to uplift someone.
 It is really that simple.